Vertexvis/vertex-web-sdk/packages/viewer-react/README.md

 main();
 ```

-If you plan on targeting IE <= 11 or Edge <= 18, you'll also need to supply
+If you plan on targeting IE11 or Edge <= 18, you'll also need to supply
 polyfills for the Web Components APIs (Custom Elements, Shadow DOM, CSS
 Variables, etc).
 To include the polyfills, import `applyPolyfills` from the
 loader.